 none mode uses no encryption and no authentication.
 It uses SHA256 as chunk ID hash.
-Not recommended, rather consider using an authenticated or authenticated/encrypted mode.
+This mode is not recommended, you should rather consider using an authenticated or authenticated/encrypted mode.
 This mode has possible denial-of-service issues when running borg create on contents controlled by an attacker.
 Use it only for new repositories where no encryption is wanted and when compatibility with 1.0.x is important.
 If compatibility with 1.0.x is not important, use authenticated-blake2 or authenticated instead.
 This mode is compatible with Borg 1.0.x.